-The first of this series of Natesa, and the image of Siva as Vishapaharana from Kilappudanur, clearly belong to the Pallava period and appear to be the earliest in the collection.
+The first of this series of Natesas, and the image of Siva as Vishapaharana from Kilappudanur, clearly belong to the Pallava period and appear to be the earliest in the collection.
 The earliest image of Vishnu is probably a small one in which the lower right hand holds a lotus by its stalk, the discus being held edge forwards; but the flames on the emblems and certain other features suggest a date transitional between Pallava and Chola.
-To this transitional period belongs the beautiful early Pandyan Natesa in "the leg reversed" (marukal in Tamil) posture, recently acquired from Poruppumettupatti in Madura district.
-The dignified Vishnu with Sri Devi and Bhu Devi from Perunthottam in the centre case next to the small Vishnu image, and the lovely Rama with Sita and Lakshmana (from Vadakkuppanaiyur), which is now in the National Art Gallery, must also belong to the Early Chola period.
-The Vishnu from Perunthottam holds the lotus against the palm of his hand, gripping it between two fingers, foreshadowing the convention of having it engraved on his palm.
+The dignified Vishnu with Sri Devi and Bhu Devi from Peruntottam in the centre case next to this small image, and the lovely Rama with Sita and Lakshmana at the opposite end of the room (from Vadakkuppanaiyur), must also belong to the Early Chola period.
+The Vishnu from Peruntottam holds the lotus against the palm of his hand, gripping it between two fingers, foreshadowing the convention of having it engraved on his palm.
 To the Rama set mentioned belongs the Hanuman from the same place, in which the fidelity of unintelligent animal devotion is wonderfully expressed.
 Several of the Saivite images, including the second of the Natesa series at the head of the stairs (from Punganur), seem also to belong to this period.

-The seated Kali from Senniyanvidudi bears traces of an inscription, the form of the legible letters of which definitely prove it to be Early Chola.
-Though Hindu images are rarely inscribed, Buddhist ones frequently are and the character of the many inscriptions on the large series of Buddhist images from Nagapattinam is of the Later Chola period.
-The third of the series of Natesas at the head of the stairs (from Belur, Salem district) has an inscription on its pedastal recording its date as Kali 4611 (A.D.
+The seated Kali from Senniyanvidudi bears traces of an inscription, the form of the legible letters of which definitely prove it to be early Chola.
+Though Hindu images are rarely inscribed, Buddhist ones frequently are and the character of the many inscriptions on the large series of Buddhist images from Negapatam is of the Later Chola period.
+The third of the series of Natesas at the head of the stairs (from Belur, Salem district) has an inscription on its pedestal recording its date as Kali 4611 (A.D.
 1510), in the Vijayanagar period.
-The remaining two images of this series cannot so readily be dated, but the one near the side of the centre doorway is probably somewhat early.
-The eminent French sculptor Rodin was supplied with detailed photographs of this and of the Natesa from Tiruvelangadu now exhibited in the National Art Gallery, from which he produced a magnificently illustrated monograph upon them which quickly made them famous.
+The remaining three images of this series cannot so readily be dated, but the pair on either side of the centre doorway are probably somewhat early.
+The eminent French sculptor Rodin was supplied with detailed photographs of these two, from which he produced a magnificently illustrated monograph upon them which quickly made them famous.
 The one from Velankanni has a particularly beautiful profile, but the one from Tiruvelangadu is undoubtedly the best.
-Tradition, indeed, both in Madras and in Paris, is emphatic that Rodin considered this image to be the most perfect representation of rhythmic motion that had yet been produced anywhere in the world.
+Tradition, indeed, both in Madras and in Paris, is emphatic that Rodin considered this image the most perfect representation of rhythmic motion that had yet been produced anywhere in the world.

-Chalukyan Sculpture and its Derivatives.
+Chalukyan Sculpture and its Derivatives

 The early Chalukyan sculpture of Badami, like the mediaeval sculpture of Orissa, Bengal and other areas further north, is a descendant of classical Gupta art, and such Gupta influence as can be traced in Pallava sculpture has probably come by way of the Chalukyan rather than direct.
 Very little is yet known of early Eastern Chalukyan sculpture, but it seems to have been considerably influenced by the early indigenous art from which Pallava art developed.
 The dynasty came from the west, however, and it is clearly from there that it received its main inspiration.
-Yet it is equally clear that Eastern and Western Chalukyan art are not identical.
+But it is equally clear that Eastern and Western Chalukyan art are not identical.

-Chalukyan art was chiefly patronised by the following dynasties:-
+Chalukyan art was chiefly patronised by the following dynasties :---